thelarz/node-projector-controller/README.md

 # node-projector-controller

-A living library to control projectors via the serial port or the ethernet port
+An in-progress group of sample node.js programs to control video projectors via the serial port or the ethernet port.

 Dependencies for serial.js: